 Simon Conroy has been leading winter trips for Aiglons Collge in Switzerland, and right now is on Kilimanjaro with a group from North Anglia College.
-He recently visited Nanyuki Primary School, which he’s been supporting through his fundraising work with the Jalia Fund.
+He recently visited Nanyuki Primary School in Kenya, which he’s been supporting through his fundraising work with the Jalia Fund.

 Giles Ruck has been busy ski touring – recently in Champoluc, Italy and Scotland’s wild Cairngorms.
 (When he’s not the Chief Executive for Foundation Scotland, that is.)
 Coming up later this winter?
 A tour on the classic Haute Route from Chamonix, France to Zermatt, Switzerland.

 Emily Geldard recently completed a four day point-to-point cross-country ski traverse of Switzerland’s Engadine region, incorporating the Engadine Ski Marathon route along the way.
 (This summer, she’ll be leading a trail running trip in the same region with US trail runner Krissy Moehl.)
 Most days, though, Emily’s a teacher at an International school in Montreux, Switzerland.
 Next month, she’s leading a school group to Kenya on behalf of Habitat for Humanity.

 Although based in Annecy, France, Bruno Yates spends some of each winter in the Highlands of Scotland, working as a guide and instructor on winter mountaineering courses.
 Last month, he spent a week working with a group of veterans for Adventure Quest UK, a therapeutic program that teaches winter skills in the mountains.